-Not only will consolidating accounts save you time and energy, it can also save you money.
+Not only will consolidating accounts save you time and energy, but it can also save you money.
 For example, if you have most of your investment accounts at one broker, you could be eligible for benefits like no account fees or free checking.
-You should also be able to link your accounts so instead of having to login to several accounts (and keep track of all the passwords) you can simply login once and see a more complete overview of your finances all in one place.
+You should also be able to link your accounts so instead of having to log in to several accounts (and keep track of all the passwords) you can simply log in once and see a more complete overview of your finances all in one place.

 Even if your accounts are already well organized, it is important to survey your available options every few years to make sure you and your hard-earned money are in the best possible position, and that you are taking advantage of all of the perks and benefits you are entitled to.

 Once you have simplified your accounts technology can help you manage them.
 These days there are myriad ways you can automate paying bills, saving money, and investing.
 By setting up automated systems to manage your finances you will have more time to analyze, strategize, and improve.

 Automation can also help you figure out where your money is going and why.
 Checking your bank regularly will help you keep track of your spending.
 Utilizing auto-pay can help you keep on top of your bills and avoid late fees.
 In some cases, you may also be able to download your financial information and add it to Quicken or another accounting program to help you analyze your finances over the long-term and save you time come tax season.